$3000 off saturdays | august 2023

 It’s best to think of it, not as an individual ceremony timeline and wedding reception timeline, but rather a schedule for the entire wedding day.
 A complete wedding day timeline can even be as detailed as noting when the bride and groom need to wake up to start their days.
 Some timelines can even include the rehearsal dinner from the night before.

-Here are some examples of what a wedding timeline could look like.
+Here are some examples of what a wedding day timeline could look like.
+Keep in mind, there are some moments—like the bouquet and garter toss—that can be inserted in multiple places (or left out entirely!).

 Bride and groom standing and locking arms with their guests and singing along to a song during their wedding reception at Kendall Point.